adirkandel/make-your-own-zustand-in-react/presentation/slides/title.md

 <div class="abs-bl m-6 text-left">
   <h1 class="!text-5xl font-bold text-white drop-shadow-lg">
-    How to build our own Zustand?
+    How to craft our own Zustand store?
   </h1>
 </div>

+---
+layout: statement
+---

+# How do you manage your state?